morojAlh/05-in-class-lab/README.md

 <a name="opening"></a>
 ## Introduction (10 min)

-For our Unit 1 project, we'll be building our own chat bot in Slack.
+Tonight we'll be building our own chat bot in Slack.
 To help you become familiar with bots, we're going to use something called Hubot.
 Hubot is a framework for creating chat bots that you can use to create new bots for use in a variety of chat environments, including Slack.
 Using Hubot, you create bots (also often confusingly called Hubots) which follow scripts written in JavaScript to perform various tasks, from configuring new servers to updating code on GitHub.
 We will mostly be using Hubot in this project to interact with real users in Slack.

 ### What Are We About to Do?